-For part of our preschool’s Island Aloha summer camp, I came up with an incredibly easy ocean sensory bin.
-I was inspired by how much the preschool campers had enjoyed our “walk the plank” activity during pirate week.
 The amount of fun the children had with this activity just goes to show that sensory play does not have to be difficult or complicated!
-I also feel the need to point out that this appealed to kids of all ages — the 4 and 5-year old campers, the 6 and 8-year old camp assistants, and the 30-something teachers all got their hands into the bin.
+I also feel the need to point out that this appealed to kids of all ages!
+The 4 and 5-year old campers, the 6 and 8-year old camp assistants, and the 30-something teachers all got their hands into the bin.

-My son (aka Engineer) helped me assemble the ocean sensory bin using clear and blue water beads to act as the water for our ocean sensory bin.
+My son (aka Engineer) helped me assemble the ocean sensory bin using clear and blue water beads to act as the water.
 We chose both clear and blue water beads simply because we didn’t have enough blue!
-Once the beads were hydrated, they were poured into a long plastic bin with a top.
+Once the beads were hydrated, we poured them into a long plastic bin with a top.

 Once we got to the preschool, Engineer helped me place a variety of small animals in with the water beads.
 He chose whales, sharks, baby ocean animals, as well as variety of other sea animals.
 It was an incredibly crowded ocean, but the children didn’t seem to mind one bit.
 Engineer and I had a nice discussion about the characteristics of sharks versus whales as he added the animals.
 It’s always nice to listen to his questions and see how much he’s learned through our adventures.